WVURAIL/dspira/docs/README.md

- This filder contains necessary documentation
+ This folder contains necessary documentation